Holyrood Academy's Equality Objectives

 Specific tasks relating to these objectives can be found within the Academy Improvement Plan 2021-22.

 Progress made in 2021-22

 • Our YOUNIQUE group, which exists to promote and support issues facing our LGBTQ+ community, is now established and playing an active role in promoting LGBTQ+ issues.

 • Our Anti-bullying strategy was very effective and impactful.
 It allowed the school to see a decrease in all forms of bullying, by 36% when considered against 2020-21 data.

 • We have mapped our provision against the Gatsby benchmarks for Careers guidance, to ensure that our careers information, advice and guidance provisions are effective for all students.

-• We have appointed an Equality & Diversity Officer to support the targets and perpetrators of discriminatory behaviours and bullying.
+• Our Equality & Diversity Officer completed their first year with us, working with a dedicated team to support the targets and perpetrators of discriminatory behaviours and bullying.